dhakal79/Portfolio-project-MS4/README.md

 Any users has an ability to view the home page, page detail view, register in the webpage and login as registered user.
 ![Nav bar](media/image/navbar-1.jpg)

-Once the users are registered and login in the page the naviagation bar has more functionality to add post, categories the post, edit and delete own post of the user as well as has an access to like other users post.
+Once the users are registered and login in the page the naviagation bar has more functionality to add post, categories the post, edit and delete own post as well as has an access to like other users post.

  ![Nav bar](media/image/navbar-2.jpg)